HAL HF-24 Marut: Design and development

 On 24 June 1961, the prototype Marut conducted its first powered flight.
 It was fitted with the same UK-manufactured Bristol Siddeley Orpheus 703 turbojets that were installed in the Folland Gnat airframes that were already being manufactured, under license, by HAL.
 While the Marut had been designed around significantly more powerful engines, the un-reheated Orpheus 703 was a viable powerplant for testing purposes.
 This meant that the Marut was barely capable of Mach 1, even though a top speed of Mach 2 had originally been considered necessary.
 Before suitable, afterburning engines had been obtained, the Indian Government decided to order 16 pre-production and 60 production Maruts, powered by the Orpheus 703.

 The IAF was reluctant to operate a fighter aircraft with performance that was, at best, marginally better than its existing fleet of British-built Hawker Hunters.
 Due to the insufficient power of the Orpheus 703, the Marut was technically obsolete by the time the first production aircraft were completed, in 1964.
+ASTE also tested for integration of the NAVWASS suit from its eventual successor, the SEPECAT Jaguar on the HF-24.

 On 1 April 1967, the first production Marut was officially accepted by the IAF.
 Only 147 aircraft, including 18 two-seat trainers, were completed out of a planned 214.

 Following the first nuclear weapons tests by India, in 1974, adverse international public opinion worsened the chances of HAL obtaining better engines for the Marut; even spares for its existing Orpheus engines became scarce.
 This situation was one of the main reasons for the aircraft's early demise.